6-Month-Old Sleep Schedule: Sample Schedule And Expert Tips

 Why is sleep so very important?
 According to The American Academy of Pediatrics, regular sleep deprivation in kids goes further than just a cranky day.
 It can also cause behavioral and health problems, such as difficulty concentrating, hypertension, obesity, headaches, and depression.

 On the flip side, getting enough sleep is good for the immune system, school performance, and mental health.
+Your baby also grows while they’re sleeping, as their growth hormone is produced when they're in a deeper stage of sleep.

+Not getting enough sleep means they're missing out on important growth and development.
 That’s reason enough to get in the habit of good sleep from the time your child is a baby.

 Sample 6-Month-Old Sleep Schedule